 He has performed with many famous musicians such as Maggie Faultless, Andreas Staier, Rachel Podger, Amandine Beyer and Alex Potter.
 With the Ensemble Quartett á 5 he won the second prize in the Gebrüder-Graun- Competition in Bad Liebenwerda.
 His special interest is in the music of the end of the 17th century and the sound aspects in basso continuo playing compared to the treatises and sources of that time period.
 Since September 2017 he is official accompanist at the Schola Cantorum Basiliensis.

-Feast and Famine features mostly sacred (and some secular) works consisting of soprano vocal duets by 17th century Italian composers as well as solo works for each instrument respectively.
-This programme features thematic elements based on contrasting aspects of ‘prosperity’ and ‘scarcity’ when speaking of emotional and sometimes physical aspects in relation to the soul, therefore we titled it Feast and Famine.
+Feast and Famine features mostly sacred works consisting of soprano vocal duets by 17th century Italian composers as well as solo works for each instrument respectively.
+This program features thematic elements based on contrasting aspects of ‘prosperity’ and ‘scarcity’ in relation to the soul, thus the title, Feast and Famine.

-Unmeasured is our new programme featuring virtuosic works by popular Italian and German Early Baroque composers such as Heinrich Schütz and Claudio Monteverdi respectively as well as some Anonymous compositions from a newly discovered and edited manuscript called the Carlo G. Manuscript.
-Unmeasured is referring to the period of music where the concept of a "measure" in music, being a certain number of beats in a measure and the separation of the musical rhythmic structure by the use of barlines, was not yet invented and music was held together instead by the concept of tactus which simply is the "pulse" of the music.
-The concept of things "unmeasured" also plays its role into the music which will deal with the concept of time and timeless ideals such as love, and creation.
+Unmeasured is our most recent program featuring virtuosic works by popular Italian and German Early Baroque composers such as Heinrich Schütz and Claudio Monteverdi respectively as well as some Anonymous compositions from a newly discovered and edited book of collected musical works called the Carlo G. Manuscript.
+“Unmeasured” is in reference to the period of music where the concept of a measure, being a quantification of musical rhythmic structure defined by the use of a barline, had not been fully realized and music was organized instead by a tactus or “pulse.”
+The concept of things "unmeasured" also plays its role into the music which deals with the concept of time and timeless ideals such as love, and creation.